-In cases of sexual harassment and violence that fall outside the scope of the university's Title IX Grievance Process, the Virginia Tech Code of Conduct's policy on Gender Based Harassment and Violence continues to apply to conduct.
-In those cases, when a complaint wished to proceed with a complaint, the Title IX Coordinator will share the report with the Office for Student Conduct.
+In cases of sexual harassment and violence that fall outside the scope of the university's Title IX Grievance Process, the Virginia Tech Student Code of Conduct's policies on Gender Based Harassment and Violence continues to apply to conduct.
+In those cases, when a complainant wishes to proceed with a complaint, the Title IX Coordinator will share the report with the Office for Student Conduct.
 The Director of that office may request that in investigation be conducted by the Office for Equity and Accessibility.
 When an investigation commences, each party will be notified in writing.
 All parties are presumed not responsible for the conduct alleged.
 Resources are available for all students, whether as complainants or respondents, to provide support and guidance throughout the investigation and resolution of the complaint.
-Once evidence gathering is completed, the investigator will prepare a final investigation report summarizing all relevant information, which will be forwarded to the Director of Student Conduct.
+Once evidence gathering is completed, the investigator will prepare a final investigation report summarizing all relevant information, which will be forwarded to the Director of Student Conduct, who will determine an appropriate resolution process.